Skip to content

 Transients

 Because transients are stored in the object cache on VIP, any plugins or custom code that query the database for transients will fail.
-Similarly, the wp transient list WP-CLI command will not work as expected (but will warn you now) because it performs a database query.
+Similarly, the wp transient list WP-CLI command will not work as expected because it performs a database query.
+The WP-CLI command will return a warning.

 As an alternative, individual transients can be managed with the wp transient WP-CLI command if the key for the transient is known.